Discover more from John Hattaway

 In September 1993 I went on a Mormon mission to San Jose, California.
 Less than a year later, while I was living in Prunedale, California, the DSM-IV was released.
 This is the Diagnostic and Statistical Manual of Mental Disorders.
 Prior to this release, someone who was diagnosed with autism would’ve been considered too disabled to expect to ever live on their own.

 What people knew about autism, and still believe to be true about autism, was that it was bad.
 Really bad.
-In 2001, as autism diagnoses were on the rise in Silicon Valley (San Jose, California and surrounding cities) Steve Silberman wrote an article for Wired titled The Geek Syndrome.
+In 2001, as autism diagnoses were on the rise in Silicon Valley (San Jose, California and surrounding cities) Steve Silberman wrote an article for Wired titled The Geek Syndrome13.
 The article presented autism in a negative light and as a pandemic that was on the rise.
-Years later, Steve Silberman would write a follow-up book titled Neurotribes: The Legacy of Autism and the Future of Neurodiversity that acts as a longer form correction of the misapprehensions from his Wired article.
+Years later, Steve Silberman would write a follow-up book titled Neurotribes: The Legacy of Autism and the Future of Neurodiversity14 that acts as a longer form correction of the misapprehensions from his Wired article.

 People look at autism as a bad thing and my parents aren’t exceptions.
 They are, as is true of all distribution patterns, the rule.
 For them an admission of autism or any mental disorder was bad.
 If one of their children had autism, that would be bad for them socially.
 My parents had a social life and children, while important to them for reasons, were also the objects of other people’s judgements.
-Mormonism with all its preaching of acceptance is very judgmental and those, like me, who fall outside what is considered normal aren’t accepted or embraced.
+Mormonism with all its preaching of acceptance is very judgmental and those, like me, who fall outside what is considered normal aren’t accepted or embraced15.

 Going backward into my mother’s upbringing and relationships, her mother and sisters and sisters-in-law, was how a mother who had autistic children were viewed by the public and professionally.
 The phrase is: refrigerator mother.
 They were supposed to have been cold during pregnancy and distant at birth.
 The child had come out damaged because the mother was, somehow, damaged.